tokers/ngx_http_print_module/README.md

 *phase: content*

-When this option is on, messages will be flushed as soon as possible.
+When this option is enable, messages will be flushed as soon as possible.

 ### print